 - Remote Linux Device

 Typically, only a subset of the kit settings is relevant for a particular setup.
 Therefore, Qt Creator plugins register sets of relevant settings that you can view and modify in Edit > Preferences > Kits.
 For example, if you use CMake to build all your projects, you can hide Qbs and qmake settings by default.

 To hide and show settings in the Kits tab for the current kit, select Settings Filter.
 To view and modify the settings displayed when you add a new kit, select Default Settings Filter.

 To add kits:

-- Set kit preferences according to the build system and device type.
+- Specify kit settings.
+The settings to specify depend on the build system and device type.

 - Select OK to create the kit.

 Qt Creator uses the default kit if it does not have enough information to choose the kit to use.
 To set the selected kit as the default kit, select Make Default.